monikakasture/python-hello-world/README.md

 # Project
-Infrastructure for Project
+- Infrastructure for Project

-Installed git
+- Installed git

- Created project Repo on GitHub https://github.com/kasturenishant/Project.git
+- Created project Repo on GitHub https://github.com/kasturenishant/Project.git

-# please clone it in your local machine
+## Please clone it in your local machine

-Clone it to local machine
+- Clone it to local machine

-Created Project/ Infrastructure-Provisioning/
+- Created Project/ Infrastructure-Provisioning/

-Installed Terraform from
+- Installed Terraform from
 https://learn.hashicorp.com/tutorials/terraform/install-cli

-Installed AWS CLI
+>Installed AWS CLI

-# for Authentication by credential (to make it secure so we don’t have to put credentials in .tf file as plain text
+### for Authentication by credential (to make it secure so we don’t have to put credentials in .tf file as plain text

 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html